LeaderPortfolio

 Co-founded SAP SE

-Co-founded SAP with four former IBM colleagues.
+Co-founded SAP SE with four colleagues

 Philanthropic Impact